Rulisetiawati/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia.
 She is also a [Davis United World Scholar](https://www.davisuwcscholars.org/).
-She enjoys analyzing data to draw meaningful insights.
+When she is not coding, she enjoys cooking, running, and playing tennis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.